 With inner-city property prices too high for people to be able to buy or rent, the brightest minds are looking at moving to the suburbs or abroad rather than living in the city centers.
 But coliving aims to change that migration trend.

-Over the last few years, coliving spaces have started cropping up in big cities – with their appeal of affordable rent, convenience and an instant community.
+Over the last few years, coliving spaces have started cropping up in big cities – with their appeal of affordable rent, convenience, and an instant community.

 Millennials are looking to move out of their parent’s homes, but they don’t want the responsibility of taking care of a place of their own and all the hassle that goes with it.
-They want easy, affordable and with as little responsibility as possible.
+They want easy, affordable, and with as little responsibility as possible.
 And, most importantly, they don’t want to live alone.

 With the arrival of more and more coliving spaces, the infrastructure of the cities they are located in is also benefitting.
-Millennials need amenities – they crave gyms, cafes, bars and restaurants.
+Millennials need amenities – they crave gyms, cafes, bars, and restaurants.
 They are looking for cinemas and parks too.
-This influx has brought about a need to increase facilities and amenities that were struggling until recently.
-Welcome news for local business owners in these locations.
+This influx has brought about a need to increase facilities and amenities that were struggling until recently—welcome news for local business owners in these locations.

-Interns in areas such as Silicon Valley don’t want a long commute to reach their jobs at Apple, Facebook, Google, etc – they want a short bus or bike ride to their desks.
+Interns in areas such as Silicon Valley don’t want a long commute to reach their jobs at Apple, Facebook, Google, etc. – they want a short bus or bike ride to their desks.
 And they want the social life that coliving spaces provide.

-There has also been a recent surge in large London properties being acquired by companies that both own and manage them.
+There has also been a recent surge in large London properties acquired by companies that own and manage them.
 Chicago and New York are also seeing an increase in the number of purpose-built properties opening their doors as coliving spaces.

-Government and city officials are opening their eyes to the advantages of welcoming more and more coliving spaces that attract an increased number of investors in coliving.
+Government and city officials are opening their eyes to the advantages of welcoming more and more coliving spaces that attract more investors in coliving.
 The benefits are becoming more evident, with the city retaining its brightest minds and attracting even more to the area.
 People no longer want to come back to an empty property at night.
-They want to be around like-minded people and they refuse to be compared to university frat houses.
+They want to be around like-minded people and refuse to be compared to university frat houses.
 These professionals want quality conversation and companionship when they get home from a long day.
 They aren’t interested in partying and beer pong.
 These people work hard and want to come home to a ready-made community environment.

 At the moment, there are zoning laws that restrict a lot of coliving spaces.
-Local neighborhoods have been against both Airbnb and coliving spaces in the past – not wanting the constant stream of new faces and the threat of late-night partying from any of the social events.
-Indeed, some local residents aim to halt the emergence of coliving spaces, using red tape and protests to planning permission.
+Local neighborhoods have been against both Airbnb and coliving spaces in the past – not wanting the constant stream of new faces and the threat of late-night partying from any social events.
+Indeed, some residents aim to halt the emergence of coliving spaces, using red tape and protests to obtain planning permission.

 But the smaller coliving spaces are eager for the zoning laws to be changed to accommodate them.
 Their ideals and aims are simple – to create a work and social environment that appeals to millennials and brings income to the area.
-The hope is that the permits and property laws surrounding coliving spaces will become easier for all involved.
+The hope is that the permits and property laws surrounding coliving spaces will become more accessible for all involved.